piranna/piranna.github.io/_posts/2021-07-22-Presenting-Mafalda-SFU.md

 During to the Covid pandemic, I've been working extensively in WebRTC projects in the last year and a half, and one of the topics that most times surfaced was how to use Mediasoup with big video rooms in both an easy to use and performant way.
-So, after finding some issues in the way other projects were aproaching this problem, I started to think about my own solution.
+So, after finding some issues in the way other projects were approaching this problem, I started to think about my own solution.

-Mafalda aproach is simple: just create a `MafaldaRouter` instance, and it will scale itself to use all the server CPU cores and create the connections to other servers.
+Mafalda approach is simple: just create a `MafaldaRouter` instance, and it will scale itself to use all the server CPU cores and create the connections to other servers.
 From both developers and users PoV, it's like using a single Mediasoup `Router` instance, but running in a server with an humongous big CPU.
-Not only that, but since Mafalda schedule algorythm try to minimize the number of used connections and CPUs, you can run multiple `MafaldaRouter` instances in the same server, and Mafalda will balance the resources between them.
+Not only that, but since Mafalda schedule algorithm tries to minimize the number of used connections and CPUs, you can run multiple `MafaldaRouter` instances in the same server, and Mafalda will balance the resources between them.
 And when they are not needed anymore, connections get closed and the CPU cores are freed, so you